-If you are interested in serving as a volunteer for NCC, please review responsibilities and requirements of each role.
-Then, update interests and upload a current copy of your CV/resume under Volunteer Opportunities in your profile
+If you are interested in serving as a volunteer for NCC, please review the responsibilities and requirements of each role.
+Then, update your interests and upload a current copy of your CV/resume under Volunteer Opportunities in your profile.
+A CV or Resume must be uploaded for you to be considered for a volunteer role.
+If you have questions please contact Ms. Mehalek at email@example.com

 Update your volunteer interests